JuliaCon/www.juliacon.org/2022/tickets.md

 Free registration will give you access to all the workshops and talks.
 We also ask that if you have the means, you "buy" a ticket which will serve as a donation to the project.
-Donations are not required but they support, among other things, the infrastructure to test, build, and ship Julia, and initiatives like Julia Summer of Code, D&I, and the Julia Community Prize!
+Donations are not required but they support, among other things, the infrastructure to test, build, and ship Julia, and initiatives like Julia Summer of Code, Diversity and Inclusion, and the Julia Community Prize!

 ~~~
 <div id="eventbrite-widget-container-265892129517"></div>